EpistasisLab/scikit-rebate/docs_sources/contributing.md

 In terms of directory structure:

 * All of scikit-rebate's code sources are in the `skrebate` directory
-* The documentation sources are in the `docs` directory
+* The documentation sources are in the `docs_sources` directory
+* The latest documentation build is in the `docs` directory
 * Unit tests for scikit-rebate are in the `tests.py` file

 Make sure to familiarize yourself with the project layout before making any major contributions, and especially make sure to send all code changes to the `development` branch.